openstack/designate/doc/source/configuration.rst

 The following is the list of openstack-common options that we use:

-The following is the list of openstack-common options that we use:

 ===========================  ====================================  ==============================================================
 Parameter                    Default                               Note
 ===========================  ====================================  ==============================================================